 Remember the days of having to write a book report or paper and being graded on it?
 Do you also remember having to include the sources for the information that you used?
 I sure do.
-Yet today we have people in the media that actually get paid to say whatever they want, whenever they want, about whatever they want and it doesn't have to be true or factual.
+Yet today we have people in the media that actually get paid to say whatever they want, whenever they want, and it doesn't have to be true or factual.
 We have media outlets that only share small portions of information while intentionally holding back the larger portions, because it might not be in-line with their personal beliefs.
 Looking back, I have a greater appreciation for the teachers that checked my work and verified the validity of what I wrote.
 I also remember when those in the media reported the news in a neutral fashion.
 We didn't know about their personal opinions because the true professionals didn't share them.
 Their job was the report the news and nothing more.
 They handed us the facts so that the audience could make their own decisions.
 No one told us how to think.
 That part was our job.
 Now they try to force us to think like they do.
 Sadly, so many people are too lazy to think for themselves.
 It takes too much effort to do that.
 As I look back on a time when I felt like journalism was a noble profession, I feel ashamed and embarrassed of what it has become today.